iamchipy/chipys-events-manager/readme.md

 - - - [X] Realtime/auto refresh tested and working
 - [ ] Breeder features
 - - [ ] System for breeders to add new dinos
+- - [X] System for breeders permission management by Server
 - - [X] System for breeders to manage a breeding event
 - - - [X] Event Creation
 - - - [X] Event Deletion